apache/jmeter/gradle.md

-# Gradle command-line
+# Gradle Command-Line

-Useful commands (gw comes from https://github.com/dougborg/gdub, otherwise `./gradlew` can be used instead):
+Useful commands (`gw` comes from https://github.com/dougborg/gdub, otherwise `./gradlew` can be used instead):

 ## Build and run